Car Mechanic Simulator 2018: Reception

 The Switch version of Car Mechanic Simulator received "generally unfavorable reviews" and the Xbox One received "generally favorable reviews" on Metacritic.

 Rock Paper Shotgun called the game "singularly captivating and cathartic" while criticising a large number of bugs present in the initial release, as well as a number of the design decisions.
 A follow-up review after patching was complete indicated that the technical issues had been resolved.

 The Nintendo Switch version of the game was heavily criticised by Nintendo Enthusiast, who criticised it for being a port of the mobile release, calling it "a really sad attempt at making a quick buck off of unsuspecting buyers".

 Downloadable content

 A variety of downloadable content is available for Car Mechanic Simulator 2018, the majority of which expands the range of cars available.
 Unlike the cars in the base game, which are fictional analogues for real cars, DLC cars are officially licensed replicas.
 These cars are integrated into the existing game, marked with a "DLC" banner in their description.

 In addition to the cars, on October 30, a free Tuning DLC was released.
 This expands the number of cosmetic upgrades and high performance parts that can be used to improve the vehicles the player builds.
 The player can also unlock a Dyno that can be used to check how much the vehicle has improved compared to its previous state.

+Sequel

+Car Mechanic Simulator 2021 was released on August 11, 2021 for Windows, PlayStation 4, Xbox One and Xbox Series X/S. On May 2, 2022, it also released on PlayStation 5.
+Games.cz called it akin to a remaster with minor added features, but not enough to justify an upgrade if one already owned all DLC for the previous game.